whitevanillaskies/whitebloom/docs/whitebloom.md

 ```
 project/
   board.wb.json        # The board manifest — entry point for humans and agents
+  board.inbox.json     # Agent proposal queue — reviewed and resolved by the user
   blossoms/            # Bloomable assets, one file each
     schema-1.json
     research.md
     procedure-1.json